-7. REGIONAL DEVELOPMENTS
+6. REGIONAL DEVELOPMENTS

 - A Cooperative Aviation Security Programme for the Middle East Region (CASP-MID) was established in January 2013 by 13 States in the Middle East.
 The goal of the newly created CASP-MID is to enhance the implementation of security measures, strengthen compliance with Annex 17 and promote coordination on aviation security matters among Member States.
-A CASP-MID Programme Coordinator serves as Secretary to the Steering Committee and coordinates programme activities; the inaugural Steering Committee meeting is expected to take place in June 2013. - 7.2 To provide more effective guidance and support for aviation security activities within the MID Region, the ICAO MID Regional Office in Cairo has established a post dedicated to aviation security and facilitation matters.
-The MID Regional Officer, Aviation Security assumed his duties in November 2012.

-- 7.3 With regard to USAP, audits have been conducted in 13 of the 15 States in the MID Region: Bahrain, Egypt, the Islamic Republic of Iran, Jordan, Kuwait, Lebanon, Libya, Oman, Qatar, Saudi Arabia, Sudan, the Syrian Arab Republic, and the United Arab Emirates.
-The remaining States in the MID Region will not receive audits under the current cycle because of their overall security situation. - As of 1 January 2013, USAP had conducted 163 second-cycle audits.
-The lack of effective implementation of the critical elements of a State's aviation security oversight system is 31.1 per cent globally, compared to 31.7 per cent in the MID Region.
-States in the MID Region are encouraged to continue to work to resolve deficiencies identified by the USAP.
+A CASP-MID Programme Coordinator serves as Secretary to the Steering Committee and coordinates programme activities; the inaugural Steering Committee meeting is expected to take place in June 2013. - 6.2 With regard to USAP, audits have been conducted in all but one State in the NACC and SAM Regions.
+The remaining State in the NACC Region will not receive an audit under the current cycle as it is currently the focus of a large-scale ICAO-led assistance effort. - As of 31 March 2013, USAP had conducted 167 second-cycle audits.
+The lack of effective implementation of the critical elements of a State's aviation security oversight system is 30.7 per cent globally, compared to 39.2 per cent in the NACC Region and 33.8 per cent in the SAM Region, which indicates there is much room for improvement.
+States in both regions are encouraged to continue to work to resolve deficiencies identified by the USAP.